 The underlying cause of the Apple Watch defect is that Apple designed and manufactured the Apple Watch in such a way that fails to prevent the lithium cobalt oxide battery from contacting the Watch screen, leading to operational failures and injuries from broken screens.
 Specifically, consumers have alleged that despite knowing the battery can suddenly swell, Apple allocated insufficient room inside the Apple Watch for it to freely expand without affecting the screen face and/or failed to incorporate a protective guard to keep it from contacting the screen face.

 Is Apple Doing Anything?

-Apple acknowledged the issue and introduced a screen replacement program, but only for the Apple Watch Series 2 and 3, and only for a limited amount of time.
+Apple introduced a screen replacement program, but only for the Apple Watch Series 2 and 3, and only for a limited amount of time.
 According to Apple, “under very rare circumstances, a crack may form along the rounded edge of the screen in aluminum models.”
 Apple did not acknowledge the possible source of the defect.
 The program runs “for three years after the first retail sale of the unit or one year from the start date of this program, whichever is longer.”

 Is the Apple Class Action Lawsuit Legit?

 Several watch owners have attempted to bring class action lawsuits.
 Courts have dismissed some of the cases.
 In 2020, a plaintiff voluntarily withdrew her Apple Watch class action lawsuit.
 This might indicate that the plaintiff reached a private settlement with Apple.
 Several months earlier, a judge ruled that the class action could proceed after Apple tried to get the case thrown out.